AnyLog-co/documentation/adding data.md

  ## Data transfer to Operator with REST API

- In this method, data is being transferred to particular Operator node in the network using a REST API.
+ In this method, data is being transferred to a particular node in the network using a REST API.
+ Depending on the configuration, the receiving node can operate as an Operator and host the data,
+ or operate as a Publisher and transfers the data to Operator nodes that will host the data.

- The Operator serves as a REST server waiting for incoming messages with data.
+ In both cases, the receiving node serves as a REST server waiting for incoming messages with data.

- #### On the AnyLog Operator node:
+ #### On the Receiving Node (an AnyLog node):
  Configure the node to operate as a REST server using the following command on the AnyLog command prompt:

 <pre>